SunnyAgrwl05/medagent-ai/README.md

 <td width="50%" valign="top">

 ### 🗣️ Symptom Checker
-Tell it how you're feeling.
-It asks a few simple follow-up questions, then tells you what it might be, how urgent it is (Low, Moderate, High, or Emergency), and what to do next.
+Describe how you feel.
+It asks a few questions, then shares what it might be and how urgent it is.

 </td>
 <td width="50%" valign="top">

-### 📄 Lab Report Explainer
+### 📄 Report Explainer
-Upload a photo or PDF of your blood test or lab report.
-It reads every number and explains, in plain words, what's normal and what's not.
+Upload a lab report.
+It reads every value and explains what's normal, in plain words.

 </td>
 </tr>